loadero/loadero-python/README.md

 Loadero-Python provides easy-to-use programmatic access to Loadero API.
 Allows to manage tests, participants, asserts, runs and other Loadero resources, start and stop tests and extract test run results.
-An example usage might be running Loadero tests as a part of CI/CD.
+Example usage might be running Loadero tests as a part of CI/CD.

 ## Table of Contents